TONIE, identity, and mental health

 More tangibly, TONIE’s main goals are to be able to sustain a living as an artist and play shows regularly.
 Other goals include producing for artists bigger than them, in the vein of hit producer Jack Antonoff, while keeping their own artistry going.

-TONIE states that their dream is always shifting, and gives themself the capacity to grow and change.
+TONIE shares that their dream is always shifting, and gives themself the capacity to grow and change.
 “As long as I can make music and play shows comfortably, that’s all I need”.

 To 12-Year-Old TONIE